sailthru/stolos/README.md

     stolos-submit -h

+In order to run a job, you have to queue it and then execute it.
+You can get a job from the application's queue and execute code via:

+    # to see demo example, run first:
+    . ./conf/stolos-env.sh

+    stolos -a app1 -h

 We also provide a way to bypass Stolos and execute a job directly.
-This is useful if you are testing an app that may be dependent on Stolos plugins, such as the pyspark plugin.
+This isn't useful unless you are testing an app that may be dependent on Stolos plugins, such as the pyspark plugin.